istio/istio.io/content/docs/examples/advanced-gateways/ingress-sni-passthrough/index.md

     When prompted, select `y` for all the questions.

-1. Move the certificates into `nginx.example.com` directory:
+1. Move the certificates into the `nginx.example.com` directory:

     {{< text bash >}}
     $ mkdir ~+1/nginx.example.com && mv 1_root 2_intermediate 3_application 4_client ~+1/nginx.example.com
     {{< /text >}}

-1. Change directory back:
+1. Return to the root directory:

     {{< text bash >}}
     $ popd